 \begin{proof}[Proof of Theorem~\ref{thm:(2,-(2n+1))-transverse}] Since the classification of transverse knots is equivalent to the classification of Legendrian knots up to negative stabilization \cite[Proof of Theorem~2.10]{EtnyreHonda01}, the theorem follows immediately from Theorem~\ref{thm:(2,-(2n+1))}.
 In particular, $T_l^k$ is the transverse push-off of $L_{l,-}^{0,k}$ in $\xi_{n+l+1}$ and $T_l^{k+\scriptscriptstyle\frac 12}$ are transverse push-offs of $L_{l,-}^{0,k+\scriptscriptstyle\frac 12}$ in $\xi_{n-l}$. \end{proof}

-\section{Classification of non-loose \texorpdfstring{$(5,\pm8)$}{(5,8)}--torus knots}
+\section{Classification of non-loose \texorpdfstring{$(5,\pm8)$}{(5,8)}-torus knots}

-In this section, we apply the algorithm in Section~\ref{thealgorithm} and classify non-loose $(5,\pm 8)$--torus knots and prove Theorem~\ref{leg58}, Theorem~\ref{leg5-8}, Theorem~\ref{trans58} and Theorem~\ref{trans5-8}.
+In this section, we apply the algorithm in Section~\ref{thealgorithm} to prove Theorem~\ref{leg58}, Theorem~\ref{leg5-8}, Theorem~\ref{trans58} and Theorem~\ref{trans5-8}.
 This will demonstrate the use of our algorithm in a more complicated setting than considered in the previous section.

-\subsection{Non-loose \texorpdfstring{$(5,8)$}{(5,8)}--torus knots}
+\subsection{Non-loose \texorpdfstring{$(5,8)$}{(5,8)}-torus knots}

-In this section we will classify non-loose Legendrian and transverse $(5,8)$--torus knots.
+In this section we will classify non-loose Legendrian and transverse $(5,8)$-torus knots.
 We begin with the Legendrian representatives.

 \begin{proof}[Proof of Theorem~\ref{leg58}] The pair of paths representing $8/5$ are

 and the continued fraction blocks in $P_1$ and $P_2$ are

 Since we have